 An insurance company’s goal is to avoid paying out money.
 Therefore, the other driver’s insurance company will be attempting to pay out the smallest possible settlement, if they pay out any money at all!

 You are not required to speak to the opposing party’s insurance company.
 You have no obligation to provide any recorded statements.
-Make sure to direct them to your insurance company or your attorney.
+Make sure to direct them to your insurance company or our Aberdeen car accident attorneys.

 Filing a Lawsuit to Recover Damages